TheFifthRider/simply-roleplaying-webapp/docs/character/equipment.md

 Equipment with this tag might be sentient and require reasoning with to operate effectively or otherwise somehow utilize the wielder's social aptitudes. _A high maintenance combat support robot_, _a tape recording of the maddening snores of C'thulhu_, or _an arcane book of physically manifesting insults_ might have the Presence tag.

-#### Range: [1, 2, 3 ...] - [1, 2, 3 ...]

-The distance in [spaces](../getting_started/index.md#movement) in which the equipment is effective.
-The first number indicates the minimum number of spaces, the second number indicates the maximum number of spaces.
+#### [Close, Short, Medium, Long] Range

+The [distance](../getting_started/index.md#ranges-and-spaces) at which the equipment is able to be effectively used.
+Primarily used for weapons, but also useful for things like grappling hooks and ladders to represent their reach.
+Equipment can have many range tags -- if a piece of equipment isn't tagged with a specific range, it's not useful at that distance.

 #### Shield

+_requires: At least one attribute tag_

 Equipment with this tag are carriable defense, like bucklers, directional forcefields, and riot shields.
-When carried, shields **increase the character's armor value by 5**.
+Equipping a shield allows you to [defend against an attack](../common_tests.md#defending-against-an-attack) with the tagged attribute.

 #### Weapon

-_requires: Any attribute tag AND any range tag_
+_requires: At least one attribute tag AND at least one range tag_

 Equipment with this tag are any carried equipment used to attack another character, from table legs to semi-automatic rifles.
-When carried, weapons grant characters the ability to [attack](../gameplay/common_tests.md#attacking-with-a-weapon) with one of the tagged attributes at one of the tagged ranges.
+While equipped with a weapon, you can [attack](../gameplay/common_tests.md#attacking-with-a-weapon) with one of the tagged attributes at one of the tagged ranges.

 #### Will